techidaily/site-youtube-data/source/_posts/ed-in-2024-the-essential-guide-to-building-youtube-music-playlists.md

 ![](https://images.wondershare.com/assets/images-common/icon-note.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AcAYRX0cwwA?si=DxqWU39vqksZbe1s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Note:** You may see an option to create a new channel during the YouTube music playlist process.
 If so, tap "Create Channel" to see the **"+ NEW PLAYLIST"** option on your iPhone and the **"Create a new playlist"** option on your Android YouTube app.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0nGlyEL5K6Y?si=3KZhTTBvKcPmyS68" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Bonus Video Tutorial: From a YouTube User to Creator - How To Make Music Video